luizbgomide/EclipsePhase2e-ptbr/src/12/26-objects-and-structures.md

 ## Making Objects

 Creating an item from scratch is handled as a task action with a timeframe determined by the GM.
 The timeframe should be set according to the complexity of the object and could range from an hour (constructing a set of shelves) to days (assembling a robot from spare parts) or even months (building a house).
 Numerous factors may apply modifiers to the test, such as the use of entoptic blueprints/help manuals (+10) or poor working conditions (−10 to −30).
-Tools are also a factor, perhaps making the job easier (superior tools +10 to +30), more difficult (poor or inadequate tools, −10 to −30), or even impossible (lack of required tools).
+Tools are also a factor, perhaps making the job easier (superior tools, +10 to +30), more difficult (poor or inadequate tools, −10 to −30), or even impossible (lack of required tools).

 For rules on nanofabricating objects, see [Acquiring Gear](../16/02-acquiring-gear.md).